Warning! Your browser is extremely outdated and not web standards compliant.

 Because the endorsement is in a shortage area, adding it has the potential to expand your career opportunities exponentially.
 Teaching in a shortage area may also qualify you for loan forgiveness and grants through state and federal agencies.

-Instructional Strategist II: Learning Disabilities & Behavioral Disorders (25 credits) (Online)
+Instructional Strategist II: ID and LD/BD (24 credits) (Online)

 Grand View University offers future and current teachers the opportunity to add Instructional Strategist II endorsements in Intellectual Disabilities (ID) or Learning Disabilities and Behavior Disorders (LD/BD).
 These K-12 endorsements will prepare you to meet the educational needs of complex learners in your school community.